need4swede/wiki-go/data/documents/plugins/indexers/document.md

 **Library Index.** Powers the Library tab's technical filters (resolution, codec, container, HDR format, subtitle language) and browse views.
 The server pre-computes filter facets so clients can render the filter sidebar without scanning their local database.

 **Search Index.** Pre-builds the search database that Local Index Search queries against.
 Includes titles, genre synonyms, people, studios, and plot text.
-The server also fetches full cast and crew credits from TMDB, so you can search by actors, directors, and writers that Jellyfin's own metadata doesn't include.
-No API key needed.
+If you add your own TMDB API key, the server also fetches full cast and crew credits from TMDB, so you can search by actors, directors, and writers that Jellyfin's own metadata doesn't include.

 **Music Index.** Enriches music video libraries and their artists.
 See below.